KabukiStarship/KabukiToolkit/docs/quickstart_guide.md

 ﻿﻿﻿﻿# 1 Overview

-All of the Kabuki Toolkit project files are broken at the moment because I deleted all the CMake files like an idiot.
+All of the Kabuki Toolkit project files are broken at the moment.
+I could really use some help.
+The module and application framework is primo.

 ## I. Table of Content
 1. Overview